RADAR-base/GSoC/project-ideas/README.md

 ### Fitbit Web API Subscription and Extension

 **Overview:**
-This [RADAR-REST-Connector](https://github.com/RADAR-base/RADAR-REST-Connector) contains a Kafka Connect source connector for a general REST API, and one for Fitbit in particular.
+The [RADAR-REST-Connector](https://github.com/RADAR-base/RADAR-REST-Connector) contains a [Kafka Connect source connector](https://docs.confluent.io/home/connect/overview.html) for a general REST API, and one for Fitbit in particular.
 This allows for pulling the wearable data from Fitbit servers using their [Web API](https://dev.fitbit.com/build/reference/web-api/).

 **Current Status:**
 Currently, the implementation is using a PULL based approach where we make requests chronologically without any knowledge of presence of data on Fitbit's servers.
 This however comes with caveats: